swaros/contxt/docs/documentation/tasks.md

      script:
        - echo "hello windows"
 ````
-in this case, we still execute this task on any system `ctx run task` but depending on the operating system, only the task that matches the requirements will be executed.
+in this case, we still execute this task on any system `ctx run task`
+but depending on the operating system, only the task that
+matches the requirements will be executed.

-you can also combine these as much if you like, for example to have a task that will runs always, and others they will check if the can run or not.
+you can also combine these as much if you like, for example to have a
+task that will run always, and others they will check if the can run or not.

 ````yaml
 task: